Tylenol Autism Lawsuit

 This judge is eager to push the ball forward.
 She has also moved quickly on several motions that will allow us to begin the litigation in earnest.
 This judge seems to understand that lawyers in major class action lawsuits are fully engaged and do not need endless time to perform tasks.

-For example, the judge gave the parties only two weeks from the date of the first hearing to submit proposed orders on some substantial issues like electronic discovery, protection/confidentiality, master complaints, etc. This is how it should be benefits acetaminophen autism and ADHD victims who want to see the cases ripe for settlement as soon as possible.
+For example, the judge gave the parties only two weeks from the date of the first hearing to submit proposed orders on some substantial issues like electronic discovery, protection/confidentiality, master complaints, etc. This is how it should benefit acetaminophen autism and ADHD victims who want to see the cases ripe for settlement as soon as possible.

 December 1, 2022 – Walmart Tries Again